perej1/elliptical-sim/README.md

 # elliptical-sim

 Simulation study for an article about multivariate extreme quantile region estimation.
-Two things are done in the simulations:
+Current simulation settings serve two different purposes:

 1. Performance of an elliptical extreme quantile region estimator is compared to a competing extreme quantile region estimator based on halfspace depth [1].
-Relative errors for both estimators are computed for each simulation scenario, and are then saved in the directory `sim-data/errors/`.
+Relative errors for both estimators are computed for each simulation scenario, and the errors are saved in the directory `sim-data/errors/`.
 Additionally, directory `sim-data/` includes the following data for reproducibility:

    - true quantile regions,
    - estimates (elliptical and depth) and
    - samples, from which the estimates are calculated.

-   On the other hand, directory `summmary-data/` includes some statistics such as minimum, median and maximum relative errors for each scenario.
-Also, figures corresponding to minimum, median and maximum relative errors are included.
+   On the other hand, directory `summmary-data/` includes some summary statistics for relative errors of each scenario.
+Also, illustrative figures are included.

-2. An example with clover shaped quantile regions is constructed.
+2. An example with skewed t-distribution is constructed.
 Here we use elliptical extreme quantile region estimator for estimation, and thus, estimated quantile regions have an elliptical shape, even though true quantile regions are not elliptically shaped.
+For the skewed t-distribution we repeat each scenario once.
+Thus, summary statistics are not relevant here, but illustrative figures are in the directory `summary-data/figures-skew`.

 ## Requirements

+1. Access to Aalto University Triton computing cluster is required for running the simulations.
+See [this link](https://scicomp.aalto.fi/triton/) for details about Triton.

-1. Clone or unzip the repository.
+2. Clone or unzip the repository.
     ```
     git clone https://github.com/perej1/elliptical-sim.git
     ```

-2. Install required packages by running the following R command in the project's root folder (R package `renv` has to be installed).
+3. Install required packages by running the following R command in the project's root folder (R package `renv` has to be installed).
     ```
     renv::restore()